Looking for some Bullet Journal theme ideas? Check out some of the ones I created in my Bullet Journals for 2018-2020.

 Ok back to the theme – I chose a pig theme because 2019 was a year of a pig!
-They are easy to doodle, can be very cute and with me living in China at that point, it made sense to create something around the Chinese calendar.
+They are easy to doodle, and can be very cute, and with me living in China at that point, it made sense to create something around the Chinese calendar.

 February 2019 – Twin Peaks Theme

-In January we started watching Twin Peaks with the hubby and I was all over that show.
+In January we started watching Twin Peaks and I was all over that show.
 Yup, I didn’t watch it when it came out, so it was my very first time experience and I was absolutely obsessed.